 About the Safe Space Scheme

-The scheme forms a network of locations across the county offering a Safe Space for people to go if they feel unsafe, scared, threatened or at risk of harm.
+The Safe Space Sussex Scheme is a county-wide initiative aimed at making residents of Sussex feel safe and forms a network of locations offering a Safe Space for people to go if they feel unsafe, scared, threatened or at risk of harm, whilst out in public.

 Safe spaces include businesses, organisations, community spaces, and various other publicly accessible eligible venues.